Best Mutual Fund for Beginners with Low Risk in India (2026 Guide)

 Should Beginners Start with SIP?

-SIP is one of the safest ways to begin mutual fund investing.
+👉 SIP is one of the safest and smartest ways to invest in mutual funds.

 ✔ Fund Category